makers-for-life/makair-control-ui/README.md

 ## Optional Features

 The Control UI behavior can be tuned at compile time, by enabling some optional features while building the binary:

+* **Support for CJK languages (eg. Chinese):**
+  * Feature name: `fonts-cjk`
+  * Build command: `cargo build --features=fonts-cjk`
+  * Purpose: enables font support for CJK languages.
+As the CJK font weights 10MB+, and given that all assets get bundled in the final release binary, this feature is disabled by default as an optimization on binary size.
+If you need to use CJK languages in your MakAir ventilator, please build the Control UI with this feature enabled.

 * **Automatic graph scaler:**
   * Feature name: `graph-scaler`